ria08/OLIST-Marketplace-Analysis/README.md

 ## 🚀 Project Overview

-This project analyzes the **Olist Brazilian eCommerce dataset** to identify delivery bottlenecks, evaluate customer value, and run A/B testing experiments.
-The goal is to support Olist in improving **conversion rates, delivery reliability, and customer retention** through data-driven insights and Power BI dashboards.
+This project analyzes the Olist Brazilian eCommerce dataset to identify delivery bottlenecks, evaluate customer value, and run A/B testing experiments.
+The goal is to support Olist in improving conversion rates, delivery reliability, and customer retention through data-driven insights and Power BI dashboards.

 ---

 ## 🧠 Problem Statement

-Olist, a Brazilian e-commerce marketplace, has received concerns from sellers regarding **delayed deliveries** and **declining customer conversion rates**.
+Olist, a Brazilian e-commerce marketplace, has received concerns from sellers regarding delayed deliveries and declining customer conversion rates.
 The company aims to:

-- Identify **friction points** in the purchase-to-delivery pipeline
+- Identify friction points in the purchase-to-delivery pipeline
-- Assess the **impact of payment methods** on customer spending
+- Assess the impact of payment methods on customer spending
-- Segment customers based on value for **targeted loyalty strategies**
+- Segment customers based on value for targeted loyalty strategies

 ---